Could True Crime Make the World a Better Place?

 Recreating Mabel Mora’s look for Halloween this year was simple.
 All it took was a mini skirt, a sweater, some gold hoops, and knitting needles—items I already had lying around my apartment.

-Slipping into costume as the youngest member of Only Murders in the Building’s trio of amateur detectives—who, for three seasons now, have been nosing and podcasting their way through the suspicious deaths that keep occurring in their Upper West Side apartment building—is easy, I suspect, by design.
+Slipping into costume as the youngest member of Only Murders in the Building’s trio of amateur detectives—who, for three seasons now, have been nosing and podcasting their way through the suspicious deaths that conveniently keep occurring in their Upper West Side apartment building—is easy, I suspect, by design.

-That’s because Mabel Mora (played on the Hulu show by Selena Gomez) is meant to personify a face in the crowd—one of countless creators responsible for the very real true-crime boom we’re living through.
+That’s because Mabel Mora (played on the Hulu show by Selena Gomez) is meant to personify a face in the crowd—one of countless creators responsible for the very real true crime boom we’re living through.

 These early sleuths emerged out of a climate similar to the one we’re living in today, with a rise of ascendent technologies and media mixed with fear and anxiety around crime, policing, and punishment.